 What does Exodus 3:16 mean?

-Third, Moses is to give these elders a specific message.
-In this verse, part of the message is given: The God of Abraham, Isaac, and Jacob had appeared to Moses to reassure Israel that He has seen their afflictions in Egypt.
-This was to serve as a reminder God had not forgotten nor forsaken them.
+Third, Moses is to give these elders a specific message (Exodus 3:17).
+The God of Israel's patriarchs knows about His people's suffering in Egypt.
+God had not forgotten or forsaken them.
 The next verse will continue with God's promise regarding freedom from slavery.